 The most beautiful monasteries of Mallorca

 Mallorca is very religious.
 This becomes quite obvious once you see the numerous churches and the majestic cathedral in Palma.
-But moreover, there are also in a multitude of hermitages, sanctuaries, and monasteries.
+But moreover, there are also a multitude of hermitages, sanctuaries, and monasteries.
 I’ll show you the most beautiful monasteries of Mallorca in this extensive post.

 monasteries of Mallorca